Are you ready for residence?

 How can I decorate my room?

 It’s important to bring posters and belongings to make your residence room feel like home!
 Be mindful of how you attach things to walls.
 You are encouraged to use 3M command strips or other materials that won’t damage the walls to avoid charges.
+Unfortunately, strip lights affixed to walls are not permitted for this reason.

 Our residence desks will have sticky tabs available to make hanging those items easier, but you can also bring your own as quantities are limited.